caymansimpson/EliteFurretAI/src/elitefurretai/inference/BATTLE_INFERENCE.md

 # Utils

+TODO: update how it works and what it covers

 This folder contains the class that does Battle Inference for VGC.
 Development of this module requires a fair amount of mechanics studying, and thus is quite manual, and hard to maintain.
 It is WIP.

 **BattleInference**: This module uses battle logs to infer various hidden information.
 This is WIP.
 It will make the following inferences: